Shake, Rattle & Roll II

-Shake, Rattle & Roll II (stylized onscreen as Shake Rattle & Roll 2) is a 1990 Filipino horror anthology film and the second installment of the Shake, Rattle & Roll film series.
-A sequel to Shake, Rattle & Roll (1984).
-The film was distributed by Regal Films and is directed by Peque Gallaga and Lore Reyes.
+Shake, Rattle & Roll II (titled onscreen as Shake Rattle & Roll 2) is a 1990 Filipino horror anthology film, and the second installment of the Shake, Rattle & Roll film series.
+The film was produced and distributed by Regal Films and is directed by Peque Gallaga and Lore Reyes.
 The film is an entry of the 1990 Metro Manila Film Festival.
 It is the first starring role of Manilyn Reynes before the following sequels.
 The third installment, Shake, Rattle & Roll III, was released in 1991.

+In the first segment of the film, the honeymoon of a couple is interrupted when the husband experiences spirit possession.
+In the second segment, an evil witch working as a physician uses black magic on a patient.
+In the third and final segment, a virgin girl accepts an invitation to join her best friend in an annual celebration, but soon learns that she is the intended victim of an annual human sacrifice made by the townspeople who turned out to be aswangs.

 Plot

 "Multo"

-Newlyweds Cathy (Janice de Belen) and Mari (Eric Quizon) spend their honeymoon at a rural vacation house in Baguio.
-They are less welcomed by the old caretaker (Caridad Sanchez) who gives them a tour, including a locked room.
+Newlyweds Cathy and Mari spend their honeymoon at a rural vacation house in Baguio.
+They are less welcomed by the old caretaker who gives them a tour, including a locked room.

 A malevolent presence disturbed the couple's time around the house.
-During their sleep, Cathy suffers a nightmare of a deranged doctor (Eddie Gutierrez) who tortures a young girl (Isabel Granada) in his clinic.
+During their sleep, Cathy suffers a nightmare of a deranged doctor who tortures a young girl in his clinic.
 The next day while prepping breakfast, Cathy stumbles on the locked room which turns out to be the doctor's clinic from her dream.

-The caretaker reveals the truth behind the house that was built before World War II: it was once owned by the obstetrician Dr. Corpus who murdered and harbored physical torture on young ladies, including his niece Consuelo who was his last victim before the doctor committed suicide inside the clinic.
+The caretaker reveals the truth behind the house that was built before World War II: it was once owned by the obstetrician Dr. Corpus who murdered and tortured young ladies, including his niece Consuelo who was his last victim before the doctor committed suicide inside the clinic.
 His vengeful spirit remained trapped in the house's premises, including his clinic and personal belongings, to influence the victim and relive his sadistic felony.
-But, at the same time, Mari snuck into the clinic and wore Corpus' ring.
-The ghost forbids it from expelling itself at Mari's hand to possess him.
+Meanwhile, Mari snuck into the clinic and wore Corpus' ring.
+The ghost prevents Mari from removing it to possess him.

-During their dinner night, Cathy notices Mari wore the ring.
+During their dinner, Cathy notices Mari wearing the ring.
 An unpossessed Mari urges for his wife's help to remove it from his hand.
-Before Cathy could help him, Corpus' spirit repossesses Mari and attacks her as she locks herself into the clinic but the possessed Mari breaks through the door and intends to kill her as she manages to fight him off, releasing him from the ghost's influence.
+Before Cathy could help him, Corpus' spirit repossesses Mari and attacks her as she locks herself into the clinic but the possessed Mari breaks through the door and intends to kill her.
+She manages to fight him off, releasing him from the ghost's influence.
 Mari urges Cathy to amputate his finger with the ring to prevent Corpus from coming back.
 After doing so, Cathy threw the ring into the fireplace as the couple are reunited after the ghost's haunting.